ga-wdi-exercises/bay-swatch/readme.md

 # User Stories

-0. *When I mouse-over on a color, I want to see its RGB color value in a box on the screen.*
+0. *When I mouse-over on a color, I want to see its RGB color value in a box on the screen.* (10 min work, 15 min review)
   > Breaking it down:
   0. Select all elements with `swatch` class and store as a reference (*i.e. in a variable*)
   0. Add event listeners to each `swatch` class element to listen for mouse-overs
   0. Get the value of each `swatch` class element's color and change the text of the 'output box' to that value

 0. *When my mouse enters the area of a swatch, I want the swatch to fade out.
-When the mouse leaves the color-box, I want the swatch to fade in.*
+When the mouse leaves the color-box, I want the swatch to fade in.* (15 min work, 15 min review)
   >Breaking it down:
   0. Determine what event corresponds to the mouse entering the boundaries of a DOM element
   0. Determine what event corresponds to the mouse leaving the boundaries of a DOM element